seyicole/Github-cloned-repo/README.md

 # Github-cloned-repo
-created a Github repositories clone using the Github Graphql API for Buycoins challenge
+created my Github repository profile clone using the Github <a href="https://developer.github.com/v4/explorer/">graphQl API</a> for Buycoins challenge